 Computer system requirements are different for each of the applications.
 See the "Read me" file that comes with each application for details.
-Information about computer system requirements also can be found under "Computer System Requirements for Bundled Software" on page 152 of this manual.
+Information about computer system requirements also can be found under "Computer System Requirements for Bundled Software" on page 151 of this manual.

-■ Precautions for Windows Vista Users
+■ Precautions for Windows Users

-- Photo Transport, Photo Loader with HOT ALBUM 3.1, and YouTube Uploader for CASIO will not run under 64-bit versions of Windows Vista. - Except for DirectX, Adobe Reader, and QuickTime, the bundled software requires Administrator privileges to run. - Operation on a self-made computer or under a dual-processor environment is not supported. - · Operation may not be possible under certain computer environments. - Photo Loader with HOT ALBUM provides a function for migrating image data previously saved with Photo Loader, which means you still will have access to your existing image archives.
+- Photo Transport, Photo Loader with HOT ALBUM 3.1, and YouTube Uploader for CASIO will not run under 64-bit versions of Windows Vista. - Except for DirectX, Adobe Reader, and QuickTime, the bundled software requires Administrator privileges to run. - Operation on a self-made computer is not supported. - Operation may not be possible under certain computer environments. - Photo Loader with HOT ALBUM provides a function for migrating image data previously saved with Photo Loader, which means you still will have access to your existing image archives.